 At the PIC, experience has shown that small teams with a good relationship with their technology provider move through the lab much faster than large teams that don’t have a PROFINET expert in their corner.
 This is especially true for software stack implementations of PROFINET, where a host of protocols have to work together seamlessly to meet the certification requirements.
 Once your test starts, anticipate two or three days with little or no feedback from the test lab – it takes that long to get a complete picture of a device’s weaknesses.
 Once the lab’s done with their initial assessment of your device, they’ll deliver a list of required changes to you.

 That’s when timely responses are critical.
 The lab may accept issue fixes piecemeal or may require you to address all open issues at once.
 In either case, you must coordinate with the lab to schedule a re-test for your device.
-If you miss your scheduled re-test date, you’ll have to schedule again – and with each re-test, the lab will add whatever lead time is necessary for it to process the current work queue and get you back in to the mix.
+If you miss your scheduled re-test date, you’ll have to schedule again.
+With each re-test, the lab will add whatever lead time is necessary for it to process the current work queue and get you back into the mix.

 The certification process isn’t done when the test lab issues a positive test report.
 A test report isn’t a certificate, and you need to apply for one with the PI Certification Office.
 However, that’s (mostly) a paperwork formality – the hard work of development and testing is over, and you can look forward to releasing the product.